 Ad Budgets & Bidding

-How it works is pretty simple.
+Setting up a PPC campaign is pretty simple.
 Advertisers tell Google (or whichever search engine they want to use for PPC), which keywords that they would like to target, and then how much they wish to pay for advertising space.
 Google then uses a bidding system to display the ads of the diaper advertiser that paid the most money for space.

 In practice, the auction system is pretty complicated, but Google and other platforms have developed algorithms that automate the vast majority of the process.
 In reality, all you have to do is tell Google your budget, and it’ll bid against other companies on your behalf, displaying your adverts at times when it believes that it will be of most benefit to you.
 You do have the option of bidding manually, but practically no advertisers ever do this.
 It’s better to operate at a high level and then let Google’s software optimize the rest of the process for you.